 The first rendition of this sauce was a bit wimpy in the heat department.
 Harissa is supposed to be hot.
 Mine definitely was not, but it still blew my mind.
 It is very easy to adjust the heat to your liking.
 That being said, adding heat is simple, however, removing heat is not.
 I suggest starting on the milder side and then ramping up to your own liking.
 (I have a great link comparing chile heat levels in the Ingredient Notes below.)
 If you do find yourself with a fiery version of harissa that is just too hot – double the recipe by adding more of every ingredient except the chiles.
 If you just need a little bit of cooling, adding more tomatoes and mint is a good place to start.

 - Chiles – Great compilation and comparison of chile’s relative heat.

 - Olive Oil – I opt for olive oil made and packaged here – California Olive Ranch.

 - Tomatoes – I prefer to use fresh tomatoes if I’m making this during the summer.
-If I have time, roasting them for 20 minutes (chop into large pieces first) at 400 adds a wonderful flavor.
-If you are using canned or jarred tomatoes, opted for the jarred if at all possible.
-Tomatoes natural acid causes BPA to leach from the lining of the can.
-Many may wonder just how much actually leaches and if that level is OK or not, but I error on the side of safety when it comes to my family’s bodies.
+If I have time, roasting them for 20 minutes (chopped into large pieces first) at 400 adds a wonderful flavor.
+If you are using canned or jarred, opt for the jarred as tomato’s natural acid causes BPA to leach from the lining of the can and into your food.
+Many may wonder just how much actually leaches and if that level is OK or not, but I error on the side of caution when it comes to food.